International Opportunities in the Arts

 Dr. Ann Galligan holds a master’s degree and a doctorate in History of Education with an emphasis on arts and education policy from Columbia University.
 She has recently retired as Associate Professor in the College of Arts, Media and Design at Northeastern University in Boston, MA.
 Previously, she has served as Senior Associate Scholar at the Center for Arts and Culture in Washington, D.C. and as head of two arts and cultural policy research centers: CAPRI-The Cultural and Arts Policy Research Institute at Northeastern; and at CCACP- Center for Community Arts, and Cultural Policy at the University Oregon.

 She is the author of numerous articles and chapters on these topics; and served Editor-in-Chief of The Journal of Arts Management, Law, and Society and consulting editor for the Creative Industries Journal.
-She was project director for the RI Governor’s Literacy in the Arts Task Force.
 Her research interests include cultural policy, arts education, and cultural planning.